Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: RESULTS

 where $J_n,H_n$ are the $n^{\rm th}$ Bessel and Struve functions, respectively, which are holomorphic in the whole complex plane for integer $n$.
-Also, $\phi_{i,j}$ is the azimuthal angle of the vector $\textbf{R}_i-\textbf{R}_j$ and $ x^\pm_{j,m}=\left(k_{F_{\pm}}+i\xi^{-1}\right)\abs{\textbf{R}_{j}-\textbf{R}_{m}}$, where $\xi$ is the superconducting coherence length.
+Also, $\phi_{n,m}$ is the azimuthal angle of the vector $\textbf{R}_n-\textbf{R}_m$ and $ x^\pm_{n,m}=\left(k_{F_{\pm}}+i\xi^{-1}\right)\abs{\textbf{R}_{n}-\textbf{R}_{m}}$, where $\xi$ is the superconducting coherence length.
 Here, the renormalized scattering strength, $\Gamma_{\pm}=\pi\nu_{\pm}\abs{V}^2$, is proportional to $\Gamma$.
-Importantly, all matrix elements in Eq.~(\ref{eq:MatrixElements2D}), except for the on-site energy $E_{\rm R}$, scale with the scattering strength $\Gamma$.
+Importantly, all matrix elements in \cref{eq:MatrixElements2D}, except for the on-site energy $E_{\rm R}$, scale with the scattering strength $\Gamma$.
 Any modification in $\Gamma$ can be compensated by an appropriate adjustment to $E_{\rm R}$, guaranteeing that the value of $\Gamma$ (or V) is not critical for satisfying the condition $E_{\pm}=0$ and, thus, realizing non-trivial phases.
-In the case of a 1D lattice, this statement can be inferred from the matrix elements in Eqs.~(\ref{eq:Condition1D}) and (\ref{eq:MatrixElements2D}) since both $\Delta^S$ and $ \Delta^T$ are proportional to $\Gamma$ and, thus, the first condition does not depend on $\Gamma$.
-Similarly, the effective mass $m$ rescales the renormalized SOC strength $\tilde{\lambda}=m\lambda/k_{\rm F}$ and $\nu_{\pm}$ and, thus, $\Gamma$ as well, see Eq.~(\ref{eq:supprenormalized}) in the Appendix.
+In the case of a 1D lattice, this statement can be inferred from the matrix elements in \cref{eq:MatrixElements2D} since both $\Delta^S$ and $\Delta^T$ are proportional to $\Gamma$ and, thus, the first condition in \cref{eq:Condition1D} does not depend on $\Gamma$.
+Similarly, the effective mass $m$ rescales the renormalized SOC strength $\tilde{\lambda}=m\lambda/k_{\rm F}$ and $\nu_{\pm}$ and, thus, $\Gamma$ as well, see \cref{eq:supprenormalized} in the Appendix.
 Therefore, the only critical parameters for realizing non-trivial phases are the Fermi wavevector, the SOC strength, and the on-site energy.
 In the following, we fix the lattice positions, \{$\textbf{R}_j$\}, of the d-levels and study the cases of one-dimensional chains and two-dimensional square lattices separately while varying the aforementioned critical parameters.
-For the plots that follow, we fix the effective mass to be of the order of the electron mass, $m\sim m_e$, and consider the scattering strength $\abs{V}=5\sqrt{10} \Delta$, which leads to $\Gamma \sim 0.1\Delta$, such that the energy bands remain deep inside the gap and the low-energy approximation holds.
+For the plots that follow, we fix the effective mass to be of the order of the electron mass, $m\sim m_e$, and consider the scattering strength $\abs{V}=5\Delta$, which leads to $\Gamma \sim 0.1\Delta$, such that the energy bands remain deep inside the gap and the low-energy approximation holds.
 The Fermi wavevector determines the coupling strength between corrals.
-Within the approximation scheme of the low-energy model that neglects the geometry of the quantum corrals, we expect the Fermi wavevector to be only indirectly associated to the value of the bulk material and, therefore, needs to be effectively chosen by hand, $k_{\rm F}a\sim1$.
+Within the approximation scheme of the low-energy model, which neglects the geometry of the quantum corrals, we expect the Fermi wavevector to be only indirectly associated to the value of the bulk material and we, therefore, set $k_{\rm F}a\sim1$.
 This guarantees a sufficiently strong corral hybridization for achieving non-trivial phases.
 Also, we choose finite and small values for the renormalized SOC strength, $\tilde{\lambda}$, throughout the plots to demonstrate non-trivial phases.
-With this parameters choice, the coherence length is much larger than the relevant length scales of the system, $\xi\sim10^3a$.
+The coherence length calculated at the middle of the energy gap, $\xi=\sqrt{\lambda^2+u^2_F}/\Delta$, where $u_F=k_F/m$ is the bare Fermi velocity, physically determines an effective cutoff length $N_{\rm cutoff}$ for the couplings in \cref{eq:MatrixElements2D} and distinguishes between the dilute and dense lattice limits, depending on the material/parameter choice.